 The speakers will discuss:

-- Advantages and disadvantages of noninvasive imaging methods
+- Advantages of noninvasive imaging methods

 Register today to learn about the alternative, noninvasive imaging methods available to determine body composition in your clinical trial.